Xenodium3/AOS212A_HW4/README.md

-# AOS212A_HW3
+# AOS212A_HW4
-Homework 3 for AOS212A class
+Homework 4 for AOS212A class
-    Problem: QG barotropic vorticity equation system
+    Problem: Shallow water equations in 2D

 Jupyter notebook is in "notebook" folder;
 Functions are written in Julia and stored in "src" folder;